mertunsaldi/me462_hockey/docs/client_scenarios.md

    `/connect_pico`).
 The button will turn green once the connection succeeds.
 4. Open `http://<host-ip>:8000/` in a browser.
 After uploading the scenario, press **Start Scenario** (or POST to `/start_scenario`) to begin execution.
+   When a scenario starts, its `on_start()` method runs.
+The built-in `StandingBallHitter` clears any previous calibration so you should see the calibration routine whenever you start it.
 5. Optionally send messages while it is running:
    ```bash
    curl -X POST http://localhost:8000/send_message -H 'Content-Type: application/json' -d '{"cmd": "stop"}'